 Any decent bank heist movie always has one common hurdle for the would-be thieves: a regularly changing access code to the vault, and only one person knows what it is.
 Read More

 The Battery Guru app from Qualcomm promises to learn how you use your phone and make small tweaks to improve battery life.
 Glance, a new app from Qualcomm, uses that same usage data to build an intelligent lock screen.
 Battery Guru is required, so that means this is a Snapdragon-only experience.

 Glance integrates a lot of supposedly intelligent features that tailor themselves to your usage.
 It lists upcoming appointments, apps you might want to use, frequent contacts, and the weather (because everything has to show the weather).
+There's a bit of customization to be done if you don't like the way Glance organizes things, but the idea is that you just let it do its thing.
 Read More

 When it comes to beautifying your phone, most of the options involve complicated modding procedures, installing sketchy software, or spending entirely too much time shuffling through configuration screens.
 Sometimes, all we need is a low maintenance option that does the hard work for us.
 To that end, Sparky Lock Screen is determined to deliver an ultra-fast, incredibly simple lock screen replacement that looks great without making you work for it.